John McTiernan's unrealized projects: Alien 3

+Also in 1988, it was confirmed by McTiernan that he was involved during the early stages of development on a third Alien film, and held several discussions with the involved parties about directing it.
+"Walter Hill and I talked about it, and then...
+They had this script...
+It's the kind of thing that, for one reason or another, doesn't work out," said McTiernan.
+His proposal involved the Xenomorphs arriving on Earth and spreading some kind of virus, explaining his rationale: "In every Alien film, we get closer to Earth, but we never actually reach it.
+I asked them why they were doing that.
+For me, the only real threat was that the extraterrestrials would arrive on Earth."
+Though McTiernan was under the impression that Ridley Scott had gotten the position, Alien 3 was ultimately realized by David Fincher and did not see release until 1992.

 The Adventures of Robin Hood

 As early as 1989, McTiernan had been attached to direct 20th Century Fox's The Adventures of Robin Hood, titled after the 1938 film, which was planned to be made after he finished Road Show.
 At the same time, two other competing Robin Hood projects were in development at Morgan Creek Entertainment and Tri-Star Pictures.
 All three intended to portray how Robin Hood became an outlaw hiding out in the Sherwood Forest in Nottinghamshire.
 The central character of McTiernan's version was named Sir Robert Hode, a young Saxon noble more interested in wine and women, until the threat of a lashing by the Norman authorities sends him racing to the woods.
 The script was written by Mark Allen Smith.
 Fox hoped that Mel Gibson would agree to star in the film, though he turned it down over concerns of doing several "period pieces" in a row.
 In 1990, a race between the three projects ensued, with Tri-Star announcing a September 3 start date and Fox planning for an October 22 start.
 Plans, however, began to fall apart by late July when Kevin Costner signed on to star in Morgan Creek's Robin Hood: Prince of Thieves.
 According to director Kevin Reynolds, Costner had originally been offered to star in McTiernan's version but the producers at Morgan Creek offered him more money, so he joined their production instead.
 Though his was not made, McTiernan participated as executive producer in a low-budget, made-for-television version of Robin Hood which utilized Mark Allan Smith's story treatment.